 The leakage current limits dictate the maximum amount of capacitance that can be connected from Line to Ground and Neutral to Ground.
-The impedance of a capacitor is $1/\omega C$ , where $\omega$ is the line frequency in radians (=2 $\pi$ f, where f is the frequency in Hz).
+The impedance of a capacitor is $1/\omega C$, where ω is the line frequency in radians (=2 πf , where f is the frequency in Hz).
 At 50 Hz, the impedance of a 0.1 uF capacitor is 31.8kOhms.
 At 60 Hz, the impedance of a 0.1 uF capacitor is 26.5kOhms (the higher the frequency, the lower the impedance).
-Therefore, if a product is rated 50Hz only, and the line to ground capacitance is 0.1uF, the leakage current will exceed 3.5mA if the test voltage is greater than 111 V. Similarly, a product that is rated 60Hz (or 50/60Hz since the leakage current test is conducted at the highest rated line frequency): if the line to ground capacitance is 0.1uF, the test voltage is greater than 93V.
+Therefore, if a product is rated 50Hz only, and the line to ground capacitance is 0.1uF, the leakage current will exceed 3.5mA if the test voltage is greater than 111 V. Similarly, a product that is rated 60Hz (or 50/60Hz since the leakage current test is conducted at the highest rated line frequency): if the line to ground capacitance is 0.1uF, the leakage current will exceed 3.5mA if the test voltage is greater than 93V.